Yyx2626/HTGTSrep/HTGTSrep/README.md

 ### Prepare metadata file

-Metadata file is a tabular text file, which should at least containing these columns: Library, Sequencing, Primer, MID, Adapter
+Metadata file is a tabular text file, whose format is compatible to our previous [HTGTS pipeline](https://robinmeyers.github.io/transloc_pipeline/).
+Some columns (Breakseq, Breaksite, Chr, Start, End) in the demo test metadata file are not used in HTGTSrep pipeline, and can be ignored.
+The metadata file for HTGTSrep pipeline should at least containing these columns: Library, Sequencing, Primer, MID, Adapter.

 The sample name (in file name) is determined by Library + "\_" + Sequencing;
 for example, if Library=ABC, Sequencing=DEF, then the inferred sample name in filename is ABC\_DEF.